 Chester Winterfest Dog Sled Races

 Join sled dog mushers from all over the western states competing in the Chester Winterfest Dog Sled Races.
-The race is organized by the Sierra Nevada Dog Drivers.
+The Sierra Nevada Dog Drivers organize the race.
 Races start behind the Cedar Lodge near the Junction of Hwy.
 36 and Hwy.
 89, 3 miles west of Chester.
 The starting line is a great place to view dogs and meet racers.
 More information at www.sndd.org

 Lake Almanor Snowmobile Club Poker Run